Conditional sentence: Implicative and predictive

 A conditional sentence expressing an implication (also called a factual conditional sentence) essentially states that if one fact holds, then so does another.
 (If the sentence is not a declarative sentence, then the consequence may be expressed as an order or a question rather than a statement.)
-The facts are usually stated in whatever grammatical tense is appropriate to them; there are not normally special tense or mood patterns for this type of conditional sentence.
+The facts are usually stated in whatever grammatical tense is appropriate to them; there are no normally special tense or mood patterns for this type of conditional sentence.
 Such sentences may be used to express a certainty, a universal statement, a law of science, etc. (in these cases if may often be replaced by when):

 If you heat water to 100 degrees Celsius (° C), it boils.

 If the sea is stormy, the waves are high.

 They can also be used for logical deductions about particular circumstances (which can be in various mixtures of past, present, and future):

 If it's raining here now, then it was raining on the West Coast this morning.

 If it's raining now, then your laundry is getting wet.

 If it's raining now, there will be mushrooms to be picked next week.

 If he locked the door, then Kitty is trapped inside.

 A predictive conditional sentence concerns a situation dependent on a hypothetical (but entirely possible) future event.
 The consequence is normally also a statement about the future, although it may also be a consequent statement about present or past time (or a question or order).

 If I become President, I'll lower taxes.

 If it rains this afternoon, everybody will stay home.

 If it rains this afternoon, then yesterday's weather forecast was wrong.

 If it rains this afternoon, your garden party is doomed.

 What will you do if he invites you?